 The majority of Internet scammers today see their victims as dumb and greedy people.
-But the question is; are people really falling victim to internet scams only because they are dumb and greedy?
+But the question is, are people really falling victim to internet scams only because they are dumb and greedy?

 If you adhere to what you are about to read now, you will definitely become a hard nut to crack by internet scammers.

-Ignorance is never an excuse for you to be called dumb by someone that stole from you.
+Ignorance is never an excuse for you to be called dumb by someone who stole from you.
 What you are about to read is not a piece of information to hoard, but one you should share with as many people as possible.
 Share this blog with friends and family to support us.

 The following are common reasons why many fall victims to internet scammers today;